-The Food Trust does not subtract EBT and/or Food Bucks transactions totals owed to vendors from market fees.
 Total market fees for each date must be paid by the vendor within 60 days of receipt of invoice.
-Discrepancies should be addressed to farmersmarket@thefoodtrust.org or by calling 215-575-0444.
+Any discrepancies should be addressed to farmersmarket@thefoodtrust.org or by calling 215-575-0444.

-The Food Trust is moving towards accepting online payments for the 2023-2024 season via the Marketspread portal.
-At that time, vendors will have the option to use credit or debit cards or by check.
+The Food Trust now accepts online payments via the Marketspread portal.
+Vendors have the option to pay by credit or debit card or by check.